slavesocieties/openai/next_steps.md

 -combine training data from Drive and S3 into a single bucket, make sure that color scheme of training data is consistent and corresponds to input
+    -remove image segments without transcriptions (and make this part of loading data)

 -add instructions and training data to transcription algo